6 Psychology Techniques and How to Apply them in Sales

 4. Door-in-the-face technique

-The door-in-the-face technique is a compliance method where you attempt to get prospects to comply by starting with a large request that they will most likely turn down.
+The door-in-the-face technique is a compliance method where you apply psychology in sales.
+You attempt to get prospects to comply by starting with a large request that they will most likely turn down.
 You then make the request that you originally had in mind.

-In theory, a prospect is more likely to agree to the second intended request because it appears more reasonable in comparison to the first one.
+In this sales psychology theory, a prospect is more likely to agree to the second intended request because it appears more reasonable in comparison to the first one.
 They might also be uncomfortable with turning down two requests consecutively.

 One example in applying psychology in sales like below, is inviting prospects to speak in a webinar that your company is organizing.
 Once this request is turned down, you can ask for what you originally wanted—a 15-minute call.
 The prospect is now more likely to give you a time slot as this seems quite small compared to your original request.